-Question 8 from the second paper of 2004 was the only question to ask directly about adrenal insufficiency.
+Question 8 from the second paper of 2004 and Question 17 from the second paper of 2022 were the only questions to ask directly about adrenal insufficiency.
 Beyond that, it pops up now and then among a list of differentials.
 Oh's Manual divides adrenal insufficiency into primary, secondary, or relative.

 Primary adrenal insufficiency is the state of adrenal malfunction due to genuinely disorderly adrenal glands.
-Taken to its furthest extent, it leads to an "Addisonian crisis", characterised by circulatory collapse hypokalemia and hypoglycaemia.
+Taken to its furthest extent, it leads to an "Addisonian crisis", characterised by circulatory collapse hyperkalemia and hypoglycaemia.

 Secondary hypoadrenalism is the state of being adreno-suppressed, for whatever reason (be it drugs, critical illness or hypothalamic-pituitary malfunction)- but in the presence of normal adrenal glands.
 Lastly, one might have completely normal hypothalamic-pituitary-adrenal axis, and it might be secreting normally, but one might have a "relative adrenal insufficiency" if this volume of secretions happens to be inadequate to sustain the magnitude of the stress response which is required.